Luxembourg Air Rescue

 Luxembourg Air Rescue (LAR) is a private, humanitarian air rescue organisation in Luxembourg, the Greater Region surrounding Luxembourg or worldwide through the operation of its helicopters and air ambulances.

 Activities

 Luxembourg and Greater Region

-LAR operates a total of six MD Helicopters MD Explorer 902 rescue helicopters.
+LAR operates a total of five MD Helicopters MD Explorer 902 and two Airbus Helicopters H145 rescue helicopters.

 Worldwide

 Findel airport is the base station for the ambulance aircraft of the Luxembourg Air Rescue.
 The aircraft are suitable for day and night operations for medium and long haul routes and are equipped for the transportation of intensive care patients between clinics as well as for the repatriation of ill and injured patients from abroad.

-Currently the fleet consists of 6 ambulance aircraft of the type LearJet 45XR.
+Currently the fleet consists of three ambulance aircraft of the type LearJet 45XR and one Challenger 605.
 The international branch for the commercialisation of these worldwide medical repatriations is “European Air Ambulance”.

 Organ transports

 In 2007 LAR won a European tender for the exclusive transport of organs in France.
 Since then, LAR transports organs with its fixed wing fleet.
 These missions are mainly performed during the night.